Rihay66/3Sisters-Documentation/Engine/3 Sisters-Engine.md

 From this point the class [[Resource Manager]] calls its private constructor which only initializes as static object with its private static variables.

-In C++ to use a function of a Static Singleton class can be done as follow:
+In C++ to use a function of a Static Singleton Class can be done as follow:

 ```cpp
 #include <resourcesystems/managers/resource_manager.hpp>